12 Mistakes and Sleazy Practices to Avoid

 Being less than honest or sleazy is also pretty effective, at least on a surface level.
-These kinds of tricks and traps work well at first, so why not use them?
+These tricks and traps work well initially, so why not use them?

-The problem is that it’s only temporary.
-Sleaze will net you a small boost in your numbers, but there’s no way you can build the foundation for your marketing on dishonest practices.
-Over time, clients, customers, other companies, and even algorithms will pick up on what you’re doing, and you will suffer the consequences.
+The problem is that it's only temporary.
+Sleaze will net you a slight boost in your numbers, but there's no way you can build the foundation for your marketing on dishonest practices.
+Over time, clients, customers, other companies, and even algorithms will pick up on your actions, and you will suffer the consequences.

-Marketing on Linkedin is no different.
-There’s a right way to do it and a wrong way to do it.
-The wrong way may be tempting, but no one wants to deal with that kind of approach at the end of the day.
+Marketing on LinkedIn is no different.
+There's a right way to do it and a wrong way to do it.
+The wrong way may be tempting, but no one wants to deal with that approach at the end of the day.

-Long term, the risks aren’t worth it.
-You should even go so far as to avoid many sleazy practices like the plague since they do hurt your long term growth.
-Here’s a list of sleazy practices, as well as some deadly mistakes, you want to avoid at all costs when building your Linkedin:
+Long term, the risks aren't worth it.
+You should even go so far as to avoid many sleazy practices like the plague since they do hurt your long-term growth.
+Here's a list of sleazy practices, as well as some deadly mistakes, you want to avoid at all costs when building your LinkedIn presence:

 Contacting the wrong people

-Getting a significant number of followers is great, but why contact someone who works in a different field, lives in a different country and speaks a foreign language?
+Getting a significant number of followers is great, but why contact someone who works in a different field, lives in a different country, and speaks a foreign language?
 The odds of them accepting your request are already low enough.
-All you’d be doing at this point is harm your profile’s reputation little by little.
+At this point, you'd be harming your profile's reputation little by little.

 Your connections need to remain honest.
-It has to be people that you already know in some way or people that are at least relevant to what you do.
-Before you send them a connection request, ask yourself if they are also interested in connecting with you or not.
-There’s no point going for total strangers.
+It has to be people you already know in some way or people that are relevant to what you do.
+Before sending them a connection request, ask yourself if they are also interested in connecting with you.
+There's no point going for total strangers.
 They have no reason to connect with you anyway.
-You’ll just come off as sleazy to them.
+You'll just come off as sleazy.

 Asking the wrong people for endorsements, recommendations, or referrals.

-There’s no point in asking someone you don’t know to write you a recommendation.
+There's no point in asking someone you don't know to write you a recommendation.
 The odds of them doing it are astronomically low.
-The upside is already negligible, but the downside is also bad.
-If you go around asking people who don’t know you for undeserved favours, then if, in the future, you do meet them and try to work with them, they may have had a terrible first impression of you.
+The upside is already negligible, but the downside is also wrong.
+If you go around asking people who don't know you for undeserved favors, then if, in the future, you do meet them and try to work with them, they may have had a terrible first impression of you.
 You could even get your account reported for spam, and Linkedin may even suspend you, or you could be flagged by the algorithm and get de-prioritized.
-There are real dangers to going around doing dishonest work, so just play it safe and keep things honest.
+Dishonest work has real dangers, so just keep it safe and honest.

 Trying to undermine other people on the platform